rohe/IdPproxy/doc/config.rst

 Configure IdPproxy
 ==================

-There are two basic configuration files.
+There are three basic configuration files.
 One that configures the IdPproxy as a SAML2 IdP.
 An example of that configuration can be found in *idp.conf*.
 How you write this configuration can be found in the **pysaml2** documentation.

-The other configuration file then deals with the IdPproxy as a proxy.
+The second configuration file then deals with the IdPproxy as a proxy.
 It contains all the necessary directives on how to talk to the social services you want the proxy to work against.

 Below you will find a list of all the used directives in alphabetic order.
 The configuration is written as a python module.

+The third configuration file is the secrets file, more about that here :ref:`secrets` .

 Configuration directives
 ::::::::::::::::::::::::